andrenerd/django-multifactor-authentication/README.md

 # Django Multiform Authentication

 Combined web and mobile authentication for Django.
-It's not multi-factor, it's one-factor in multiple formats to build multi-purpose backends for web and mobile apps.
-Easily configurable and  extandable for new authentication methods or services.
-Supported credential pairs:
+It's not multi-factor, it's one-factor in multiple formats.
+Easily configurable and extendable with new authentication methods or services.
+Supported out-of-the-box methods by credential pairs:
 - email / password
 - phone / passcode
 - ...add yours